Understanding Food Safety Hazards: Definition and Significance

 Machinery, and Equipment Food Contact

-If the food makes contact with the unsanitized processing equipment, it is possible that the equipment harbored hazards that will cause the food to come in contact with contaminants and get spoilt.
+If the food makes contact with the un-sanitized processing equipment, it is possible that the equipment harbors hazards that will cause the food to come in contact with contaminants and get spoiled.

-Some hazards can also produce slime on the surfaces of the equipment that makes them resist regular cleaning procedures.
+Some hazards can also produce slime on the surfaces of the equipment which makes them resist regular cleaning procedures.

 Certain pests such as lizards, birds, insects, and rodents can transfer the pathogenic organisms inside a restaurant in several methods.

 Their droppings are small and actually, go away unnoticed most of the time.
 So they can easily get included in food and set a situation that we do not wish to comprehend.